VisualComputing/showcase/content/_index.md

 ### Remarks

 {{< hint info >}}
-If you renamed the repo don't forget to update all url references of the markdown and js file sources, to reflect that change.
-Look in all the [content folder](https://github.com/VisualComputing/showcase/tree/main/content) files for `showcase` occurrences and replace them by `<newreponame>`.
+If you renamed the repo, say to `newreponame`, don't forget to update all url references of the markdown and js file sources, to reflect that change, i.e., look in all the [content folder](https://github.com/VisualComputing/showcase/tree/main/content) files for `showcase` occurrences and replace them by `newreponame`.
 {{< /hint >}}

 {{< hint info >}}